thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 `tag`
 : MUST be `web-bot-auth`

-The private key is available to the automated agent at request time.
+The private key is available to the agent at request time.
 Algorithms should be registered with IANA as part of HTTP Message Signatures Algorithm registry.

 The creation of the signature is defined in {{Section 3.1 of HTTP-MESSAGE-SIGNATURES}}.